neuromatch/nmc-box/sitedata/markdown/how-to-run.md

 requiredLogin: false
 ---

-Here, we describe project structures, stacks, and how to run NMC Box.

-## Project Structure

-- Scripts: Python scripts to generate embeddings and index submissions to ElasticSearch
-- Frontend: implemented using [ReactJS](https://reactjs.org/)
-- Backend: implemented using Python [FastAPI](https://fastapi.tiangolo.com/)
+Neuromatch Conference (NMC) held multiple virtual conferences during the COVID pandemic.
+Each of our conferences has led the way in providing new innovations to the virtual conference space.
+Many scientific conferences adopted our pipeline and framework to their own conferences.
+However, to date, most organizers have to develop their own tech stack for organizing the virtual conference.
+Here, we provide our framework for organizing Neuromatch Conference, Neuromatch Conference in a Box (**NMC Box**).
+We hope that other organizers, not limited to neuroscientists, can adapt our code to create their own virtual conferences in the future.

 ## Components

-NMC in-a-box provides some functionalities as follows:
+NMC Box provides following functionalities:

-- Registration - ask for basic information and available times during the conference
+- Registration and log-in with [Firebase](https://firebase.google.com/)
+- Search for institution from [GRID database](https://www.grid.ac/)
 - Submission - submit abstracts to Airtable
-  - Ask for available times, talk format, theme
+  - Options to ask presenter available times, talk format, theme
-  - Then organizers is responsible to generate `track`, `url`, `starttime`, `endtime` (code or manual)
+  - Organizers is responsible to generate `track`, `url`, `starttime`, `endtime` on Airtable
 - Search and recommendation engine with infinite scroll design
-- Mind matching script - run separately to produce output matches between registered attendees
+- [Mind matching script](https://github.com/titipata/paper-reviewer-matcher), run separately to produce output matches between registered attendees
+- Render for markdown and YAML files
+- Multiple edition of conferences.
+The user can still see abstracts from previous conference editions

 ## Workflow

+### Project Structure

+- Scripts: Python scripts to generate embeddings and index submissions to ElasticSearch
+- Frontend: implemented using [ReactJS](https://reactjs.org/)
+- Backend: implemented using Python [FastAPI](https://fastapi.tiangolo.com/)

 ### Set up environment

 There are multiple steps for setting up the environment.
 We roughly write down as follows:

+- Set up Firebase authentication, Cloud Firestore, and Airtable (see instructions below)
 - Install backend dependencies in `backend/requirements.txt`
 - Create Airtable base for submission, specify `base_id` in `scripts/es_config.yml` and Airtable key in `.env` file.